perez-k/Projects_CS50x-Part_2/         NutriCalcul - Nutrition Calculator (Final)  (in Py, HTML, CSS, JS, and SQL) – 10.1./README.md

 # Appreciation for the CS50 Experience

-I enjoy the training and would like to express my sincere appreciation to the cs50' team.
+I enjoyed the training and would like to express my sincere appreciation to the cs50' team.

 Sincerely yours.